EIvimeyCook/MeRIT/Benefits.md

 ---

 <p align="left">
-     h3<>Below you will see a diagram illustrating the realtive benefits of MeRIT (Method Reporting with Initials for Transparency): </h3>
+     <h3> Below you will see a diagram illustrating the relative benefits of MeRIT (Method Reporting with Initials for Transparency): </h3>
   </p>

   <p align="center">